Skip to main content

 Intermediate

 Moving beyond the immediate risks of contamination and incorrect dosage, a more sophisticated understanding of non-compliant peptide importation requires exploring the concept of immunogenicity.
-Your is the body’s vigilant surveillance network, tasked with identifying and neutralizing foreign invaders.
+Your immune system is the body’s vigilant surveillance network, tasked with identifying and neutralizing foreign invaders.

 When you introduce a peptide, you are introducing a molecule that the immune system will scrutinize.
 Pharmaceutical-grade peptides are manufactured to be identical to the body’s own signaling molecules or are designed to be tolerated.
 However, the synthesis process in unregulated labs can introduce subtle but critical errors.
 These errors can create novel impurities or structural deformities in the peptide itself, transforming a therapeutic signal into an immunological threat.